hspecht/harvard-political-contributions/README.md

 * ```harvard-people.csv```: verified Harvard contributors, with additional employement data, 2011 - 2014.
 * ```harvard-employers.csv```: self-reported employer field values taken to fall within the scope of Harvard University.

 Note: the values in ```harvard-employers.csv``` are those that were used to filter the raw FEC individual contribution data down to contributors who were or are Harvard University employees.
-These values are self-reported by contributors.
+These values are self-reported by contributors, but were reduced to values that I thought were reasonably institutions within the University (as in, 'Harvard Business School,' but not 'Harvard Investment Bankers').

 #### Building From Source Data

-For transparency's sake, I've included the R script (```build.R```) that were used to parse and merge the raw FEC individual contribution files and filter them by Harvard employee.
+For transparency's sake, I've included ```build.R```, the R script that were used to parse and merge the raw FEC individual contribution files and filter them by Harvard employee.
+It assumes that the raw FEC data, which is released in two year chunks, is organized such that the data file for 2011-2012 can be found in ```data/raw_data/11-12```, for example, and it assumes that the header files provided by the FEC are in ```data/header```